ahmedghonim/chrome-debugger/README.md

 ## 🌟 Features

+- ✅ **Multiple Chrome Profile Support** - Select from ANY of your Chrome profiles (Default, Profile 1, Profile 2, etc.)
-- ✅ **Interactive Profile Selection** - Choose from all your Chrome profiles
+- ✅ **Interactive Profile Selection** - Script automatically detects and lists all available Chrome profiles
 - ✅ **Custom Debug Profile Names** - Name your debug profiles as you want
 - ✅ **Optional Password Copying** - Choose whether to include saved passwords ⚠️
-- ✅ **Complete Extension Support** - All extensions with their data and settings
+- ✅ **Complete Extension Support** - All extensions with their data and settings from selected profile
 - ✅ **Professional UI** - Colored output with progress indicators
 - ✅ **VS Code Integration** - Automatically updates launch.json
 - ✅ **Security Awareness** - Clear warnings about data copying risks

 ## 📦 What Gets Copied

-The script copies comprehensive Chrome data from your selected profile:
+The script copies comprehensive Chrome data from **your selected Chrome profile** (you choose which one):

 - **🧩 Extensions** - All installed extensions with their data
 - **⚙️ Preferences** - Extension settings and configurations